sparkfun/samd_windows7_instalelr/README.md

 ## Installation

+Head to the [tagged releases in this GitHub repo](https://github.com/sparkfun/samd_windows7_installer/releases) to download the installer package (this is the executable and will have a version number associated with the release like **sparkfun_drivers_1.0.5.3.exe**).
 To install the package, just double click on the executable and follow the steps outlined by the installer.

-During the install process, Windows will warn that "Windows can't verify the publisher of this driver software".
+During the install process, Windows will warn that "**Windows can't verify the publisher of this driver software**".
 This is normal for this particular package.
-The "Install this driver software anyway" option should be selected.
+The "**Install this driver software anyway**" option should be selected.